onthebusiness/harelang.org/content/tutorials/introduction.md

       test" in the directory where this file is present.

       Our simple sample here is a [bubble sort] implementation.
-You may already know that this is not a very good sort algorithm &mdash; you will likely wish to use the standard library's [sort] module in real-world code.
+You may already know that this is not a very good sort algorithm&nbsp;&mdash; you will likely wish to use the standard library's [sort] module in real-world code.

       [bubble sort]: https://en.wikipedia.org/wiki/Bubble_sort
       [sort]: https://docs.harelang.org/sort

-      Note that this code does not have a "main" function &mdash; `hare run` will not work here.
+      Note that this code does not have a "main" function&nbsp;&mdash; `hare run` will not work here.
 You can test code which is not strictly speaking a "program", such as libraries written in Hare.

       Also take note of the use of the `assert` built-in: given a condition (a `bool`), if the condition is false, the program is stopped and the